austral-electronics/Xplorer/README.md

 ### 4.10.2 - Pre-build Firmware <a name="4.10.2"></a>

-- EmberZNet : EmberZNet is the Silicon Labs Zigbee implementation, It contains firmware which provide the EmberZNet NCP (Network Co-Processor) firmware.
+- **EmberZNet** : It's the Silicon Labs **Zigbee** implementation, It contains firmware which provide the EmberZNet NCP (Network Co-Processor) firmware.
-- OpenThread RCP : Implement the OpenThread Radio Co-Processor (RCP) protocol through Spinel.
+- **OpenThread RCP** : Implement the **OpenThread Radio Co-Processor (RCP) protocol** through Spinel.
 The firmwares are compatible with upstream OpenThread Border Router.
   For more details see Silicon Labs [AN1256: Using the Silicon Labs RCP with the OpenThread Border Router](https://www.silabs.com/documents/public/application-notes/an1256-using-sl-rcp-with-openthread-border-router.pdf).
-- RCP Multi-PAN: Silicon Labs multiprotcol stack (rcp-uart-802154).
+- **RCP Multi-PAN** : Silicon Labs **multiprotcol stack** (rcp-uart-802154).
 The Silicon Labs EFR32 chip acts as the RCP (Radio Co-Processor) and offers support for multiple protocols (multiple 802.15.4 PANs).
-  For more details, see Silicon Labs [AN1333: Running Zigbee, OpenThread, and Bluetooth Concurrently on a Linux Host with a Multiprotocol RCP](https://www.silabs.com/documents/public/application-notes/an1333-concurrent-protocols-with-802-15-4-rcp.pdf).
+  For more details, see Silicon Labs [AN1333: **Running Zigbee, OpenThread, and Bluetooth Concurrently** on a Linux Host with a Multiprotocol RCP](https://www.silabs.com/documents/public/application-notes/an1333-concurrent-protocols-with-802-15-4-rcp.pdf).

 #### Firmware Builds for dongles
 - https://github.com/NabuCasa/silabs-firmware-builder